TL;DR

 - The “watch out” line is a real misreading risk, not boilerplate (“correlation is not causation”)

-- The caveat mentions the actual data issue, not generic disclaimers
+- The caveat names the actual data issue, not a generic disclaimer

 - A reader who only reads the digest still gets the correct decision direction